 “Giving youth opportunities for hands-on learning empowers them to be independent and develop life-long healthy habits.”

-Lam’s study involved 16 youth—in grades nine to 12—who volunteered to participate in around eight sessions of garden-to-table activities, such as growing, harvesting and cooking food.
+Lam’s and Romses’ study involved 16 youth—in grades nine to 12—who volunteered to participate in around eight sessions of garden-to-table activities, such as growing, harvesting and cooking food.
 Food and gardening activities took place in Vancouver at local schools, the UBC Farm, a community centre and a neighbourhood house.

 The study used a photovoice approach to capture youth experiences.
 Photovoice is a process in which photography is used to share personal stories.